solidjs/solid/documentation/api.md

 # Core API

-### `createSignal(initialValue, boolean | comparatorFn): [getValueFn, setValueFn]`
+### `createSignal(initialValue, { equals, name }): [getValueFn, setValue]`

 This is the smallest and most primitive reactive atom used to track a single value.
-By default signals always notify on setting a value.
-You can have it only notify on changes if you pass true to the second parameter.
-Or a custom comparator can be passed in to indicate whether the values should be considered equal and listeners not notified.
+The create function returns a get and set pair of functions to access and update the signal.

+### `createState(initValue, { name }): [state, setState]`

+This creates a tree of signals as proxy that allows individual values in nested data structures to be independently tracked.
+The create function returns a readonly proxy object, and a state setter function.

-### `createMemo(prev => <code>, initialValue, boolean | comparatorFn): getValueFn`
+### `createMemo(prev => <code>, initialValue, { equals, name }): getValueFn`

 Creates a readonly derived signal that recalculates it's value whenever the executed codes dependencies update.
-By default memos always notify on updating a value.
-You can have it only notify on changes if you pass true to the third parameter.
-Or a custom comparator can be passed in to indicate whether the values should be considered equal and listeners not notified.

-### `createEffect(prev => <code>, initialValue): void`
+### `createEffect(prev => <code>, initialValue, { name }): void`

 Creates a new computation that automatically tracks dependencies and runs after each render where a dependency has changed.
 Ideal for using `ref`s and managing other side effects.
 2nd argument is the initial value.

+### `createResource(fetcher, { initialValue, name }): [getValueFn, { mutate, refetch }]`
+### `createResource(source, fetcher, { initialValue, name }): [getValueFn, { mutate, refetch }]`

+Creates a new resource signal that can manage async requests.
+The `fetcher` is a function that accepts return value of the `source` if provided and returns a Promise whose resolved value is set in the resource.
+The fetcher is not reactive so use the optional first argument if you want it to run more than once.
+If the source resolves to false, null, or undefined will not to fetch.

 ### `onMount(() => <code>)`

 Registers a method that runs after initial render and elements have been mounted.
 Ideal for using `ref`s and managing other one time side effects.
+It is equivalent to a `createEffect` which does not have any dependencies.

 ### `onCleanup(() => <code>)`

-Registers a cleanup method that executes on disposal or recalculation of the current context.
-Can be used in components or computations.
+Registers a cleanup method that executes on disposal or recalculation of the current reactive scope.
+Can be used in any component or computation.

-### `createState(initValue): [state, setState]`

-Creates a new State proxy object and setState pair.
-State only triggers update on values changing.
-Tracking is done by intercepting property access and automatically tracks deep nesting via proxy.
+# Additional API

+The following are not required to build simple applications but allow a lot more power and control.

 ### `createContext(defaultContext): Context`